Mortgage Calculator Guide 2026: What Every Homebuyer Needs to Know

 Buying a home is the largest financial decision most people will ever make.
-In 2026, the median home price in the United States is approximately $410,000, and 30-year fixed mortgage rates hover around 6.5–7.0%.
+In 2026, the median home price in the United States is approximately $410,000 (per the National Association of Realtors), and 30-year fixed mortgage rates hover around 6.5–7.0%.
 Understanding how your mortgage payment is calculated — and what factors drive it — is essential for making a smart purchase.
+If you are still deciding whether to buy, our rent vs buy calculator can help you compare the long-term costs.

 What Makes Up Your Monthly Mortgage Payment